thindil/steamsky/bin/doc/MODDING.md

 file *game.dat* in *data* directory and edit line which starts with PerceptionSkill.
 Value after equal sign must be existing skill name.

+## Player character index
+To change which mobile data is used for starting player character data (attributes, skills, etc), open file *game.dat* in *data* directory and edit line which starts with PlayerIndex.
+Value after equal sign must be existing mobile index from any mobiles file from *data/mobs* directory.

 ## Items

 ### General informations